jamiephan/HeroesOfTheStorm_TryMode2.0/MODDING.md

 ![Try mode 2.0 loading screen](https://i.imgur.com/dbggpQN.png)

-I recommend using a plugin [NVIDIA Texture Tools for Adobe Photoshop](https://developer.nvidia.com/nvidia-texture-tools-adobe-photoshop) to do edit the .dds files with photoship.
+I recommend using a plugin [NVIDIA Texture Tools for Adobe Photoshop](https://developer.nvidia.com/nvidia-texture-tools-adobe-photoshop) to do edit the .dds files with Photoshop.

 >Note: When saving, remember to choose `No MIP maps` inside the `MIP Map Generation` section.
 *(Took me a long time to figure it out why the texture is not loading.....)*